openkruise/kruise/CONTRIBUTING.md

-# Contributing to Kruise
+# Contributing to Openkruise

-Welcome to Kruise!It is warmly welcomed if you have interest to hack on Kruise.

-We encourage this kind of willing very much, and here is a list of contributing guide for you.
+Welcome to Openkruise!
+Openkruise consists serveral repositories under the organization.
+We encourage you to help out by reporting issues, improving documentation, fixing bugs, or adding new features.
+Please also take a look at our code of conduct, which details how contributors are expected to conduct themselves as part of the Openkruise community.

 ## Reporting issues

-To be honest, we regard every user of Kruise as a very kind contributor.
+To be honest, we regard every user of Openkruise as a very kind contributor.
-After experiencing Kruise, you may have some feedback for the project.
+After experiencing Openkruise, you may have some feedback for the project.
-Then feel free to open an issue via [NEW ISSUE](https://github.com/openkruise/kruise/issues/new/choose).
+Then feel free to open an issue.

 There are lot of cases when you could open an issue: